 Once Live Data has been recorded, it is saved in the Scan Tool's memory.
 You can view recorded Live Data immediately after recording by selecting Yes from the Record Live Data confirmation screen (see RECORDING (CAPTURING) LIVE DATA on page 117 for more information), or you can view it later using the "Playback" function.

-- 1. With the Scan Tool not connected to a vehicle, press the POWER/LINK ⊲▷ B button. - The "To Link" screen shows on the Scan Tool's display. - 2.
-Press and hold the LD button until the Live Data Menu displays, then release the LD button.
+- - The "To Link" screen shows on the Scan Tool's display. - Press and hold the LD button until the Live Data Menu displays, then release the LD button.